Lucasdeo1/Lucasdeo1/README.md

 ## Hey, I'm Lucas! 👋
-I'm trying to create some good stuff.
+I'm studying computer engineering and I'm trying to create some good stuff.
-I'm studying computer engineering.